Chambers Lake

 Directions

-From Interstate 25 at Fort Collins, take Highway 287 north for 10 miles to Ted's Place, then turn left (west) onto Colorado Highway 14 and travel approximately 51 miles.
-Turn right (north) onto the signed road into the campground, approximately one mile past the Laramie River Road turnoff.
+From Interstate 25 at Fort Collins, take Highway 287 north for 10 miles to Ted's Place.
+Turn left (west) onto Colorado Highway 14 and travel approximately 51 miles.
+Turn right (north) onto the signed road into the campground, approximately one mile past the turnoff for Laramie River Road.

 Amenities